BlackAures1/DragonSurvival/README.md

 7. Try to keep the code clean and compatible with other mods.
 8. Don't forget to leave hints for other programmers to make it easier to work as a team and train new people.
 9. TO DO can be found on the discord server in "help-to-do".
+10. Remember that this mod should not affect players who remain human.

 ## Capability synchronization